-Pairing is the process of logically associating a Kvaser Air Bridge Master unit with a Kvaser Air Bridge Slave unit.
-The pairing involves special procedures for automatic discovery of nearby Kvaser Air Bridge Slave units and measures to prevent unwanted pairing with Kvaser Air Bridge devices belonging to other users.
+A Kvaser Air Bridge 'one-to-any' Secondary device that is paired with another Kvaser Air Bridge 'one-to-any' Primary device cannot be paired with another Kvaser Air Bridge 'one-to-any' Primary device.
+Pairing is the process of logically associating a Kvaser Air Bridge 'one-to-any' Primary device with a Kvaser Air Bridge 'one-to-any' Secondary device.
+The pairing involves special procedures for automatic discovery of nearby Kvaser Air Bridge Secondary devices and measures to prevent unwanted pairing with Kvaser Air Bridge devices belonging to other users.

-See the Kvaser Air Bridge Management Interface Description for guidance related to pairing.
+Refer to the Kvaser Air Bridge Management Interface Description for guidance related to pairing.

-2.5 Transmission and reception of messages over radio
+3.3 Transmission and reception of messages over radio